ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 Code has a lifecycle.

-Tech debt is occassionally acceptable, but can be fatal.
+Tech debt is occasionally acceptable, but can be fatal.

 Anything that can’t be measured easily (e.g., consistency) is often forgotten; pay particular attention to attributes that are difficult to measure.